PGA Tour announces shock reconciliation with Saudi-backed breakaway LIV Golf - KTVZ

 ‘A momentous day’

-In a memo to PGA Tour players, Monahan said the new partnership would require approval from the PGA Tour policy board.
-CNN obtained the memo from a PGA Tour spokesperson.
+In a memo obtained by CNN from a tour spokesperson, Monahan told players the new partnership would require approval from the PGA Tour policy board.

 The Tour commissioner said LIV Golf’s 2023 calendar would continue as planned, while a “fair and objective process” would be established for players wanting to re-apply for PGA Tour or DP World Tour membership after the 2023 season.